rjbassig/dsc-recipe-rating-analysis/README.md

   frameborder="0">
 </iframe>

-Since the p-value of 0.005 is below the significance level of 0.05, I reject the null hypothesis.
-The results provide evidence that the final model's prediction accuracy differs between shorter and longer preparation-time recipes.
-In this test set, the model had a higher RMSE for longer recipes, meaning its predictions were less accurate for that group.
+Since the p-value is 0.005 which is lower than the level of significance 0.05, I reject the null hypothesis.
+The findings indicate that there is a difference in the prediction accuracy of the final model between recipes with short preparation time and those with long preparation time.
+From this dataset, the prediction accuracy was lower for the longer recipes.